 Nadine continued.
 “I don’t think the town ever developed from the 1800’s until someone got the goofy idea this was a good location for a mega resort.
 It sure has changed with this glut of new buildings.
 Your diner has always fascinated me even though I’ve never eaten here.”
 She paused “But Clyde sure had been in here a great deal.
 He quite often came home and told me some shenanigans he, Ben, and Mort pulled on each other and how they got you upset.”

-May chuckled in spite of her deep pain.
+May chuckled despite her deep pain.
 “They’re quite a bunch.
-So when do you want to start?”
+So, when do you want to start?”

 Nadine pushed back from the table.
 “You didn’t read my papers.”